Coreu

 COREU (French: Correspondance Européenne – Telex network of European correspondents, also EUKOR-Netzwerk in Austria) is a communication network of the European Union for the communication of the Council of the European Union, the European correspondents of the foreign ministries of the EU member states, permanent representatives of member states in Brussels, the European Commission, and the General Secretariat of the Council of the European Union.
 The European Parliament is not among the participants.

 COREU is the European equivalent of the American Secret Internet Protocol Router Network (SIPRNet, also known as Intelink-S).
 COREU's official aim is fast communication in case of crisis.
 The network enables a closer cooperation in matters regarding foreign affairs.
 In actuality the system's function exceeds that of mere communication, it also enables decision-making.
 COREU's first goal is to enable the exchange of information before and after decisions.
 Relaying upfront negotiations in preparation of meetings is the second goal.
 In addition, the system also allows the editing of documents and the decision-making, especially if there is little time.
-While the first two goals are preparatory measures for a shared foreign policy, the third is a methodical variant marked by practise that is defining for the image of the Common Foreign and Security Policy.
+While the first two goals are preparatory measures for a shared foreign policy, the third is a methodical variant marked by practice that is defining for the image of the Common Foreign and Security Policy.